 The head of state called the forthcoming talks in Moscow difficult.
 In the run-up to the talks, he suggested discussing the ways to approach integration-related matters with utmost respect for the sovereignty of the two states and in particular the choice of the two peoples – Russians and Belarusians.

-Alexander Lukashenko noted that the gas prices for the forthcoming year were agreed on.
+Aleksandr Lukashenko noted that the gas prices for the forthcoming year were agreed on.
 “Although they are two times higher than in Russia, we have managed to agree on prices for three years in a row, including for 2019,” he noted.

 “As for the price for oil, the situation changed three years ago.
 Over this period Belarus lost nearly $4.5 billion because of the tax maneuver [in Russia’s oil industry].
 We assume that we will lose another $10.5 billion in the years to come, by 2024 or so,” the Belarusian leader said.

 “They promised me personally, and the government did not deny it, that they [Russia] would never do anything to deteriorate the economic situation in Belarus and that they would compensate for the losses inflicted by the tax maneuver.
 Those were promises.
 We understood it and were ready to negotiate.
-It seemed the two governments calculated everything and a decision was adopted,” Alexander Lukashenko said.
+It seemed the two governments calculated everything and a decision was adopted,” Aleksandr Lukashenko said.

 The head of state commented on the statement by First Deputy Prime Minister of Russia Anton Siluanov who was in charge of the talks.
 Anton Siluanov said that Belarus would lose a lot and Russia was ready to make up for these losses from the budget.
 “And then everything came to a halt all of a sudden.
 I want an answer to the question: why did these talks stop at a time when everything was in place for making a decision even at the Union State Council of Ministers session in Brest?” the President asked.

-Alexander Lukashenko added that there are multiple ways to address the issues to be discussed in the Kremlin; however Belarus should clearly formulate and defend its position.
+Aleksandr Lukashenko added that there are multiple ways to address the issues to be discussed in the Kremlin; however Belarus should clearly formulate and defend its position.